Helen2000-analyst/Helen-portfolio-site/README.md

 # Helen-portfolio-site
-A collection of codes/ dashboards built with
+A collection of codes/ dashboards built with Excel, power Bi.